Today, I have something really incredible to share…

 While a headlamp is important, you should also carry an LED Tactical Flashlight.

-You have more control with a handheld LED flashlight and can shine it in multiple directions without having to turn your head.
+And can shine it in multiple directions without having to turn your head.

 Check out the FireHawk Tactical Flashlight that you can get for free by simply covering the reasonable S&H.

-↓ Get A FREE FireHawk Tactical Flashlight (+S&H) ↓
+↓ Get A FREE FireHawk Tactical Flashlight (+S&H)

 74. Glow Sticks

-Glow sticks work great to light up an entire area, not just a particular spot, which can be helpful in a campsite.
+Glow sticks work great to light up an entire area, not just a particular spot.

-However, they can give away your position to potential threats, so only use these if you know you’re in a secluded area.
+So only use these if you know you’re in a secluded area.

 Gathering information and sharing information during a bug out situation is critical for success.

-Whether it’s a severe weather forecast or knowing the location of potential threats, the more you know, the more you can plan and adapt on the go.
+The more you know, the more you can plan and adapt on the go.

 75. Hand Crank Radio

 You’ll want regular updates on how the “situation” is progressing.
-This helps to decide your next move.

-Providing confidence, you’re heading away from danger and not into it.
+Providing confidence, you’re heading away from danger (and not into it).

 The big advantage of a hand-cranked radio is that you won’t need to worry about batteries.